CASES-LU/enisa-nlo-interoperability/NOTES.md

 ## Introduction

-Very quick presentation of CASES.
-Maybe even remove the corresponding slide ?
+Very quick presentation of CASES. (slide "Who we are") Maybe even remove the slide ?

 ## What is Interoperability